TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 ### READ ALOUD

-[[Bevin Gladstar]] is a [[Firbolg]] who has more devotion to a new god of agriculture, who is revealed to be her patron, a Fey named Airmed who spent her life helping mortals with medicine for her tricks.
+[[Bevin Gladstar]] is a [[Firbolg]] who has more devotion to a different spirit of agriculture than [[Chauntea]], who is revealed to be her patron, a Fey named Airmed who spent her life helping mortals with medicine for her tricks.
 She might know of a cure for Malachi's lycanthropy, but they will have to find it in a dangerous creature's nest.

 ### Secrets & Clues